-We inspire and help others build and achieve their Great American Dream.
+To inspire and help others build and achieve their Great American dream

 J.R.
 “Bob” Byford hated the idea of working for a big company, so when a large national company bought William Cameron Company of Waco, TX, where he served as Sales Manager, he knew it was time to go.
 He convinced his wife Eleanor of this around a camp fire one night in Colorado, and when they returned to Waco he solicited the support of Vernon Potter, also working at William Cameron.
 The new company would be located in Dallas.
 Mr. and Mrs. “B” would open the business March 1, 1955 and get the administrative tasks done, then Vernon would join them two months later, on May 1, 1955.